North Korea travel guide

 Travel outside Pyongyang

 Travel for visitors within North Korea is severely restricted.
 Whether you are visiting on business or as a tourist, a guide will almost always accompany you.
 The guide will decide where you can go.
 It is your guide’s responsibility to get permission to travel outside Pyongyang.
-Military checkpoints at the entry and exit to all towns usually include ID checks.
+Military checkpoints on entry and exit to all towns usually include ID checks.

 In 2008 guards shot and killed a South Korean tourist who strayed into a restricted military area.
 Remain in permitted areas and move away immediately if asked to do so by North Korean officials.